nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

    This is a destructive action.
 Ensure to import the current evidence disk into Autopsy if it contains gathered evidence.

 - **Analyze ForensicVM performance**:
-    Utilize the Netdata software to pinpoint server bottlenecks, optimize server performance, and determine the root cause of any ForensicVM server issues.
+    Utilize the :term:`Netdata` software to pinpoint server bottlenecks, optimize server performance, and determine the root cause of any ForensicVM server issues.

 - **Open ForensicVM Webshell**:
     Initiate an SSH-over-internet webshell connection to the server.